isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-stink-bugs-vs-bed-bugs.markdown

 [bed bugs, you will find no wings](https://pestpolicy.com/does-lysol-kill-bed-bugs/) in their makeup.
-[Bed bugs do not fly](https://pestpolicy.com/do-bed-bugs-fly/) because they haveÂ dysfunctional wing pads - and not wings great for flying.
+[Bed bugs do not fly](https://pestpolicy.com/do-bed-bugs-fly/) because they have dysfunctional wing pads - and not wings great for flying.
 ### 4. Color
 Without any scintilla of doubt, stink bugs come in a gamut of colors.
 These bugs can either be green, red, purple, brown, and black.
 However, the easiest way to
 [notice a bed bug](https://pestpolicy.com/does-lysol-kill-bed-bugs/)